OWASP/www-project-proactive-controls/v4/en/c4-secure-architecture.md

 - important for user interfaces and flows
 - but also important for anything that other developers are expected to extend (frameworks, plugin systems, etc.)
 - think about this when designing your configuration files too

-### Identify and minimize your exposed components ("attack surface")

-- identify all areas that an attacker can access
-- review them and try to minimize those areas
-- attackers cannot attack what's not there

 ### Clearly articulate what's trusted to do what, and ensure those relationships are enforced